KevinGG/Mybbs/README.md

-This is a web based bulletin broadcast system.
+This is a support website for APPs from iAK workshop with a self-made bulletin broadcast system.
 It uses html, css, javascript, php, mysql and an open source framework ThinkPHP.

-Visit Demo:
+Visit this site at:

-mybbs.sinaapp.com

-For SAE platform's security issues, all database writing operation couldn't be tested in this demo (Of course including sign up).
-To login as admin, use "admin" & "123456".
+www.iakworkshop.comuv.com